-2.4.2 The Health and Safety at Work etc. Act (ref.
-10) and subsequent regulations provides the framework under which employers are required to ensure that materials in the workplace are used safely and without risk to health.

-Being industrial products, coating powders are subject to the provisions of such legislation.
+- 2.4.2 The Health and Safety at Work etc. Act (ref.
+9) and subsequent regulations provides the framework under which employers are required to ensure that materials in the workplace are used safely and without risk to health. - 2.4.3 Being industrial products, coating powders are subject to the provisions of such legislation.
 The Control of Substances Hazardous to Health Regulations (COSHH), (ref.
-11) will usually apply either because the powder contains specific hazardous substances and/or because it can form dusts.

-- 2.4.3 The label on the product and the safety data sheet will clearly identify whether the coating powder contains any hazardous substances. - 2.4.4 COSHH requires that an employer carry out an assessment of the nature and extent of exposure to hazardous substances in the workplace, and the measures necessary to prevent or control exposure.
+10) will usually apply either because the powder contains specific hazardous substances and/or because it can form a dust cloud. - 2.4.4 COSHH requires that an employer carry out an assessment of the nature and extent of exposure to hazardous substances in the workplace, and the measures necessary to prevent or control exposure.